frankprogrammer/graphite-code-thumb/README.md

 ## Firmware

 If you own a wired keyboard, then [Vial](https://get.vial.today/) is a must-have.
 I wasted so much time tweaking the QMK firmware myself and then using VIA.
-You can configure a lot of the QMK settings from within Vial instantly and you don't need to manually type key codes like in VIA.
+Vial is a fork of the [QMK Firmware](https://github.com/qmk/qmk_firmware) that allows you to configure a lot of the QMK settings from within a GUI instantly and you don't need to manually type key codes like in VIA.

 Here are my QMK settings with Tapping Force Hold being a must to get the thumb layer switching working 100%: